Monthly Archives: October 2015

 With very many thanks, yours, HAI

-1. The letter was posted in image here, but has since been removed.
+1. This letter was posted in image by the Fisher Library at UT, but has since been removed.

 2. This was Don Theall’s MA thesis from 1951, supervised by McLuhan.